Chadoud/Visual-Detection-with-RasberryPi/README.md

 d) Once created, you will receive an API token.
 Keep this token secure.

+c) Send a random message to your bot.

 ### 4. Obtain Your Telegram Chat ID